Godspeed (character): Powers and abilities

 In addition to abilities shared with other speedsters, Godspeed has the ability to forcibly take another speedster's speed.
 This is done by running around a speedster (or speedsters) at extreme speed, resulting in Godspeed gaining their speed, but at the cost of injuring himself and killing any victim or victims not willing to give up their speed.
 However, Godspeed was able to take Avery's speed without killing her, and Barry and Wally were able to take the speed from several speedsters safely.

 Godspeed also has the ability to create a clone of himself by dividing the Speed Force in him.
 However, extended use of this clone will result in intense pain, and the copy will then destabilize, with its portion of the Speed Force returning to the original Godspeed.
 Like other speedsters, Godspeed can run up to 10 times the speed of light by entering the Speed Force.

 In other media

-August Heart / Godspeed appears in The Flash live-action television series, portrayed by Kindall Charters in season five and Karan Oberoi in season seven, with BD Wong providing his disguised voice.
-Introduced in his self-titled season five episode, this version is a Mercury Labs intern from the year 2049 who uses science to imbue himself with powers after replicating tachyon technology and Zoom's Velocity drug.
-He becomes a costumed thief and murderer to raid chemical facilities in order to make his powers permanent, only to be defeated by Nora West-Allen and incarcerated.
-In season seven, Godspeed is the arch-nemesis of Bart Allen.
-Due to a "Godspeed War" taking place and after locating Godspeed in the present, Barry Allen / Flash uses a neural hypercollider to enter his mind and uncover the war's origins.
-Godspeed desires "organic speed" from the Speed Force, imbued with its energy by Barry.
-Godspeed attempts to become a god, only to be defeated by the younger Flash and Eobard Thawne / Reverse-Flash and incarcerated at Iron Heights Penitentiary with his memory removed.